krish2592/ml-tutorial/README.md

-# Initial Stup and environment for ML Project
+# Initial Setup and environment for ML Project

 ## Setup python